 Now that we have got the basics down, the actual technique is as follows:

-1) Look at a task, prioritize it, and judge how much time it will take to accomplish.
+1) Look at a task, prioritise it, and judge how much time it will take to accomplish.

 2) Divide the task into subtasks which take roughly 25min pr. subtask.
 After each subtask is done you take a 5min break (this 5min break should NOT be filled with thought heavy activity!)